sanxiadaba/pythonBlog/README.md

 - 21-2-8
     - Solve the problem of circular references that may occur in databases
     - "Salt" the database to make it more secure
+- 22-9-11
+    - Fixed some bugs that caused startup failures
+    - Now it can run directly and perform perfectly

 #### Related links